National Council of Young Israel: Today

 In July 2013, Rabbi Perry Tirschwell assumed the position of Executive Director.
 His predecessors included Rabbis Ephraim Sturm and Pesach Lerner.
 The new administration has made significant changes in the organization: moving the national office out of Manhattan, putting Viewpoint [magazine] on hold; and creation of two monthly publications whose goal is to share best practices: Shul Solutions and Practical Pulpit.

+Many older Young Israel synagogues have declined and closed, but others still thrive.
 NCYI serves as the national coordinating agency for nearly 150 Orthodox congregations of nearly 25,000 member families throughout the United States and Canada.
 NCYI also serves as a resource to its sister organization in Israel, entitled Yisrael Hatzair - "The Young Israel Movement in Israel", encompassing over 50 synagogues in Israel.
 It is a grassroots organization administrated on the congregational model, taking its direction from local and national lay leadership as well as rabbis and professional staff.
 Its socio-cultural outlook is strongly influenced by the Religious Zionist Movement, with strong support of Israel as the homeland for the Jewish people.
 Congregations belonging to NCYI are generally named "Young Israel of...", followed by the name of the city or neighborhood.

 In recent decades, the Orthodox world has seen an increase in women's involvement in synagogue services, except for Haredi institutions.
 The practice has spread to several Young Israel branches.
 It is controversial in the Orthodox world, and most rabbis do not allow it.
 On advice of its rabbinical board, to help stanch the trend, NCYI implemented the Rambams requirement that no women or converts to Judaism could serve as President of any of its synagogues.
 This has alienated some Young Israels.
 According to the Jewish Star, the rabbi of a synagogue with a female president was threatened by NCYI's leadership.